skyitachi/TypedPromise/README.md

 In other words, no need to check the type.
 However, in compiled javascript, *it will cause error*, *this library just for typescript use*.

+- pass all tests by [promises-tests](https://github.com/promises-aplus/promises-tests)

 #### TODO
-- all errors happened in then handlers should bubble up and can be catchable
+- [ x ] all errors happened in then handlers should bubble up and can be catchable
+- [ ] clean code